 The combustion of fossil fuels releases carbon dioxide (CO2), a major greenhouse gas (GHG), into the atmosphere, and there is strong evidence that the buildup of GHGs is the primary cause of the global warming that has occurred in recent decades.
 CO2 concentration in the atmosphere has risen about 43% since the beginning of the industrial revolution in the mid-eighteenth century—half of that since 1980.
-Total GHG concentration in the atmosphere rose 34% from 1990 to 2013, with CO2 responsible for nearly 80% of that increase.

 Temperature readings from around the globe show a relatively rapid increase in surface temperature during the past century, with an especially pronounced warming trend during the past 35 years.
 Because the effects of CO2 and other GHGs, such as methane and nitrous oxide, result in more than just rising temperatures, a more accurate term is “climate change,” which helps convey that other changes—such as sea-level rise from thermal expansion and ocean acidification from increased absorption of CO2—are taking place as well.

 Climate change will have a range of impacts.
 In some parts of the world, it could bring positive effects such as longer growing seasons and milder winters.
 Unfortunately, however, it is likely to bring harmful effects to a much higher percentage of the world’s population.
 And many of the world’s poorest people, who lack the resources to respond to the impacts of climate change, are likely to suffer the most.

 At present, the United States emits about 16% of the world’s GHGs, behind only China, which accounts for approximately one-quarter of total global emissions.